This information explains how you can get enough exercise after your cancer treatment.

 Physical activity is any movement of the body that uses energy.
-Some of your daily life activities—doing active chores around the house, yard work, walking the dog—are examples.
+Some of your daily life activities such as doing active chores around the house, yard work, or walking the dog are examples of physical activity.

 Exercise is a type of physical activity in which you do body movements that are planned, structured, and repetitive in order to improve or maintain your physical fitness level.
 To get the health benefits of exercise, include activities that make you breathe harder such as brisk walking, running, dancing, swimming, and playing basketball.
 Strengthening exercises, such as push-ups and lifting weights, can make your muscles stronger.Back to top

 - Decrease the risk of developing certain cancers, such as breast and colon cancer.

 - Lower the risk of cancer recurrence (the cancer coming back).
 This is especially important for people with a history of breast and colorectal cancer.

 - Improve quality of life and overall psychological well-being.